-Myth’s foster secrecy and prevent individuals from seeking the support that they so deserve.
-If you or a loved one might be living with an eating disorder and you’re wondering how to get the support you deserve, reach out to us.
+Myths foster secrecy and prevent individuals from seeking the support that they so deserve.
+If you or a loved one might be living with an eating disorder like anorexia, bulimia, or binge eating disorder and you’re wondering how to get the support you deserve, reach out to us.
 We have a wide variety of services that are vital to recovery and we’d love to hear from you!

 Sarah-Eve Hamel, LMHC is an adult clinician in the PHP and IOP programs in Worcester and the Binge Eating Disorder Coordinator in Milford.
 She provides individual, family, and group counseling to adults with eating disorders.
 She received her bachelor’s degree in psychology from Concordia University and her master’s degree in counseling psychology from Assumption College.
 Sarah-Eve incorporates Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) in her work with patients.
 She is also passionate about research and education around the topics of mental health and eating disorders.
 In her spare time she enjoys spending time with family, rock climbing, and running outdoors.